codelive/ease-framework/readme.txt

 5. Our Example Helper Script Library has lots of examples
 6. Our Helper script library has applications like a membership site
 7. EASE is Powerful - we even built a CRM from it
-8. And EASE is easy to learn and use
+8. EASE is easy to learn and use
 9. Installation Wizard helps get you started fast

 == Changelog ==